joeshen123/Nuclear-Membrane-Binding-Analysis/README.md

 - **Cannot find selected files**: ensure you launched scripts from the correct program directory.
 - **ND2 import errors**: confirm ND2 reader dependencies from `environment.yaml` are installed.
 - **Large datasets**: reduce ROI or downsample for a quick test; process in chunks if supported.

+If you have any questions, feel free to email joeshenz123@gmail.com

 ---